zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 The bank teller says, “All right.”
 Okay.
 “You need to fill out a withdrawal slip.”
 Just like the deposit slip is a small piece of paper whe n you deposit money into your bank account, a withdrawal slip is a piece of paper  you fill out with your information that you give to the bank teller so tha t he or she can take money out of your account.
 The teller says, “Why don't you st ep aside?” meaning “Why don't you step to one side of where I am standing while y ou do that,” while you fill out the withdrawal slip, “so that I can help the next c ustomer.
 And when you're done,” when you're finished, “come back to this window and  I'll help you.”
 The bank teller is telling Antonio that it's going to take a  little time for him to fill out his withdrawal slip so he should step away from the tel ler and let another customer come up and be helped by the teller.
 Then when Anto nio is ready, he can come back to the teller and give the teller his withdraw al slip.

 The “window” here refers to the place where the tel ler is working in the bank.
 It usually isn’t a window at all, in the sense that it  looks out onto the outside of the building.
-It's in the inside of the building, and i t's just the place where the teller is working.
+It's in the inside of the building, and it's just the place where the teller is working.

 Antonio says, “Okay, I'll do that.
 And if I want to  transfer money between accounts?”
 “To transfer” (transfer) means to move y our money from one bank account to another.
 Antonio's asking what he needs to do if he wants to transfer money between accounts.
 The teller says, “You'll ne ed to fill out a withdrawal slip for the first amount and a deposit slip for the sec ond,” or the second amount.
 Antonio say “Got it,” meaning “Yes.
 I understand.”
 “This might take a while.”